Julien-R44/bentocache/docs/content/docs/cache_drivers.md

 | `maxSize`      | The maximum size of the cache **in bytes**.                                                                                                          | N/A     |
 | `maxItems`     | The maximum number of entries that the cache can contain.
 Note that fewer items may be stored if you are also using `maxSize` and the cache is full. | N/A     |
 | `maxEntrySize` | The maximum size of a single entry in bytes.                                                                                                         | N/A     |

+`maxSize` and `maxEntrySize` accept human-readable strings.
+We use [bytes](https://www.npmjs.com/package/bytes) under the hood so make sure to ensure the format is correct.
+A `number` can also be passed to these options.

 ## DynamoDB